 The danger of skipping meals is that you can end up feeling worse and reaching for sugar-laden snacks in an effort to increase your energy.
 This results in a blood sugar spike, causing your body to convert the sugar to fat and potentially making it more difficult to shift the pounds.

 Following these tips can help you to avoid some of the health consequences of consuming too much sugar.
 Remember, balance is key.
 Our bodies need some sugar to provide us with energy, but excess sugar can be harmful and is best avoided where possible.
-For help and advice on safely losing weight our medical experts can help you.
+For help and advice on safely losing weight our partner Medical experts can help you.